twisprite-developers/twinsprite-android-demo/README.md

 # Twinsprite Android SDK Demo

-This repository includes a Android Studio project with a demo APP that illustrates the main Twinsprite SDK methods.
+This repository includes an Android Studio project with a demo APP that illustrates the main Twinsprite SDK methods.
 The Twinsprite Android SDK module is included inside the TwinspriteSDK folder.

 The project also illustrates how to use the NFC reader of a Android phone to read a ToyxID and how to extract it from a QR code using the [ZXing Barcode Scanner](https://play.google.com/store/apps/details?id=com.google.zxing.client.android)